One Piece season 8

-The eight season of the One Piece anime series contains The "Water Seven" Chapter.
+The eighth season of the One Piece anime series contains the "Water Seven" chapter.
 Its episodes are directed by Kōnosuke Uda and Munehisa Sakai and produced by Toei Animation.
 The episodes are based on Eiichirō Oda's One Piece manga series, and adapt the 34th through 39th volumes of its source material over thirty-five episodes.
 They initially ran from April 17, 2005 through April 30, 2006 on Fuji TV.
 Twelve DVD compilations, each containing three episodes, were released by Toei between January 10 to December 5, 2007.
 In October 2011, Funimation announced they had acquired this season, along with the entirety of the previous season for release as part of their own US "Season Four".
 The press release stated that the episodes would be featured in 16:9 widescreen.
 The press release also mentioned that the episodes would be released in "HD" hinting at a possible Blu-ray release, but made no direct mention of the high definition disc format.
+However, the Japanese analog broadcasts are still in 4:3 fullscreen format.

 The season centers around the intrigue of Water Seven as Nico Robin leaves the crew to seemingly join up with Cipher Pol No. 9, a hidden organization under the world government as the Straw Hat Pirates are accused of an attempted assassination on Iceberg, the leader of Water Seven and the Galley-La Company.
 Meanwhile, most of their money is stolen from Usopp by Franky's henchmen before they could use it for repairs.
-Later, after finding out the Going Merry was unrepairable, Usopp leaves when Luffy reluctantly admits that the ship is done for.
+Later, after finding out the Going Merry was unrepairable, Usopp leaves when Luffy reluctantly admits that the ship is done for and ends losing an official duel to Luffy.

 The season uses five pieces of theme music: one opening theme and four ending themes.
 The opening theme is "Kokoro no Chizu" (ココロのちず) by BOYSTYLE.
 The four ending themes are "Mirai Kōkai" (未来航海) by Tackey & Tsubasa, used in the first two episodes; "Eternal Pose" (エターナルポーズ) by Asia Engineer, used to end episodes 231 to 245; "Dear friends" by TRIPLANE, used for episodes 246 to 255; and "Asu wa kuru kara" (明日は来るから) by TVXQ, which was used for the remainder of the season.
 In English speaking territories, "Mirai Koukai" was replaced with "Eternal Pose" due to music licensing issues.